 Every family starts their college recruiting process when they are ready.
 There is no perfect time to start.
 Every college program and college coach has their own unique timeline, across the board.
 However, the recruiting process is happening earlier and earlier for student-athletes.

 What Does The Typical Recruiting Timeline Look Like?

 Typically, Division I programs have the most accelerated timeline.
 If you want to play at this level, it’s never too early to message these college coaches and start getting feedback on which programs may be interested in you.

-Do this by sending messages--even if just to introduce yourself--and tracking which programs view your profile, or watch your video.
+Do this by sending messages, even if just to introduce yourself, and tracking which programs view your profile or watch your video.
 It is important for these college coaches to know who you are and the fact that you are interested in their program.

 If you aren’t sure what schools you’re interested in but know you want to play a sport in college, now is a great time to begin your process.
 This can be a long process.
 Be sure to build out your profile with all the pertinent information a coach needs to know about you.
 Researching which schools might interest you is the next step.

-The more times you actively reach out, the better chance you discover who is interested (i.e. multiple profile and/or video views, coming to watch you play live or reaching out to your club/high school coach).
-Basically, you need to put yourself out there to see results.
-Consistently reach out to your target schools and you’ll find a thrill and excitement to every *ding* from your phone telling you who is looking at your recruiting information, watching your video, or downloading your transcripts.
+The more times you actively reach out, the better chance you have to discover who is interested (i.e. multiple profile and/or video views, coming to watch you play live or reaching out to your club/high school coach).
+You need to put yourself out there to see results.
+Consistently reach out to your target schools and you’ll find excitement in every *ding* from your phone telling you who is looking at your recruiting profile, watching your video, or downloading your transcripts.